mattkirkland/designing-digital-products/notepad.md

 Arranged a bunch of stuff for the syllabus.
 Looking thru kennedy's stuff, maybe each class period could have a lesson component.
 I'm going to try it in lessons.md.

 I think this is workable.
 Each class do a practical lesson that I can basically turn into a short blog post and then link for them.

+## 20210308

+:points up: what?
+I thought about writing two blog posts a week?
+Uh, seems unlikely.

+Thinking about evaluating the prototypes, some ideas:
+- random selection of student
+- random selection of tester.
+- random # that matches to a user story
+Tester then tries to complete the user story while screen sharing We dissect what we saw.

+responsive studies: look at an example website and break down how it adjusts for mobile sizes. screenshots.
+Diagram it out.
+What changes?
+What appears or disappears?
+Where does the stuff go?
+Do any controls change?
+AN exercise in paying attention.
+Do it again.